hongjai-rhee/public/giants/README.md

 **Contribution:** **TensorFlow**

 TensorFlow transformed deep learning from something that was difficult to implement at scale into a framework that students, researchers, and practitioners could experiment with.
 Without frameworks such as TensorFlow, much of the experimentation in this book would have remained considerably harder.

 ---

 ### 🔭 Ashish Vaswani, et al.

-**Contribution:** **Transformer**
+**Contribution:** **Self Attention algorithm**

-In 2017, the eight researchers introduced the Transformer architecture in their landmark paper: *“Attention Is All You Need.”*

-The idea behind self-attention also inspired one of the most important questions explored in this book:
+In 2017, the eight researchers introduced the Transformer architecture in their landmark paper: *“Attention Is All You Need.”* The idea behind self-attention also inspired one of the most important questions explored in this book:

 > *How can a model decide what matters by looking at everything in relation to everything else?*